Command Palette

 • 2メートル越え is romanized as 2 Meter-koe (number + counter + modifier).

-Kanji numerals followed by counters are always fused without a hyphen to the counter, any modifier is also fused directly to the counter.
+Native anji numerals followed by counters are always fused without a hyphen to the counter, any modifier present is also fused directly to the counter.

 This ensures that special numeral–counter readings or suppletive readings are reflecting natural lexicalization and are correctly preserved in romanization.